-On July 15, 2020 I conducted an announced compliance inspection of Buckeye Terminals, LLC located at 6777 Brooklyn Rd.
+On August 28, 2024 I conducted an announced compliance inspection of Buckeye Terminals, LLC located at 6777 Brooklyn Rd.
 Napoleon, MI.
-The inspection was announced due to the precautions being taken during the COVID-19 pandemic.
 The purpose of the inspection was to determine the facility's compliance status with the applicable federal and state air pollution regulations, particularly Michigan Act 451, Part 55, Air Pollution Control Act and administrative rules and Opt-out Permit to Install (PTI) 437-93C.